 Why a social professional / coach?

-As we approach this research with care, we have learned that participants, even if they think they have processed the past, may face unexpected challenges.
-Family relationships, intergenerational trauma, or other emotions can emerge during the trajectory and make it difficult to move forward.
-Based on insights from the past months, we have attracted a coach who will be available in the final phase of the project.
-This specialist offers individual sessions to participants to support them in a safe and caring environment, so that they can push their personal and collective history in a responsible and resilient way.
+As we approach this research with care, we have learned that even if participants think they have processed the past, they may face unexpected challenges.
+Family relationships, intergenerational trauma, or other emotions can emerge during the research process.
+Based on insights from the past months, we have recruited a coach for the final phase of the project.
+Mark Maat offers individual sessions to participants to support them in a safe and caring environment, so that they can explore their personal and collective history in a responsible and resilient way.

 Mark Maat MA